 No cellular phones or pagers.
 NO TEXT MESSAGING DURING CLASS.
 You will lose all your participation points the first time you are observed talking on cell phone or text messaging during class time.
 If you're here for this class, you're here for this class.

 Your willing, voluntary and eager participation in all class activities (and this includes active listening and group work) will be appreciated and rewarded.
 Oral as well as written and group participation make up part of your final grade.
-Disruptive behavior or deliberate falsification of information are grounds for dismissal from class and/or from the college for the duration of the semester.
-This is a Spanish language class.
+Disruptive behavior or deliberate falsification of information are bases for dismissal from class and/or from the college for the duration of the semester.
 Not speaking enough Spanish in class lowers your participation grade.

 GRADING:

-Presentacion oral 10% А 100-90
+Presentacion oral(1 Final) 10% A 100-90

-Pruebas (6-Supersite online) 30% В 89-80
+Pruebas (5-Supersite online) 30% В 89-80

 Tareas en SuperSite (CR) 20% С 79-70

 Final Exam (1) 20% D 69-60

 Oral interview (1) 10% F 59 or below

 Participación 10%